What is Eminent Domain?

 The Fifth Amendment’s other stricture on what is eminent domain concerns the idea of just compensation.
 Essentially, a citizen’s property rights cannot be taken without receiving adequate money.
 However, what constitutes just compensation in any given condemnation action is a hotly contested question.

-In fact, just compensation is, by far, the issue most frequently brought to the practitioners at CSH Law.
+In fact, just compensation is, by far, the issue most frequently brought to the practitioners at Cranfill Sumner.
 Real estate owners simply don’t know if the government’s offer for their property rights is fair and adequate or not.
 Usually, the government’s offer, which is based on its appraisal of the property, is woefully inadequate.

 Within the eminent domain definition, just compensation is supposed to constitute the fair market value of the property.
 If the property owner were to willingly sell their property on the open market, the fair market value would be the amount of money he could expect to receive from a willing buyer.
 One problem with the concept of fair market value as it is applied by the entity taking the eminent domain action, sometimes called the condemnor, is that it does not always reflect the highest and best use of the property.